 Varieties of Foam Tape

 - EFO EPDM foam tapes

-Foam tapes are used in a large amount of bonding and sealing applications.
-Examples of foam tape applications and uses include the automotive industry such as bonding plastic emblems onto metal substrates, sealing windows, doors, sun roofs, and trunks/hatches.
-Foam tapes are also used extensively in the HVAC and construction industries for various applications.
+Foam tapes are used in many bonding and sealing applications.
+Great examples of foam tape applications are found in the automotive industry, and include bonding plastic emblems onto metal substrates as well as the sealing of windows, doors, sun roofs, and trunks/hatches.
+Foam tapes are also used extensively in the HVAC and construction industries for a variety of applications.

-Another common use for foam tapes include weatherstripping.
+Another common use for foam tapes is for weatherstripping.
 You will usually see it placed along doors and windows to keep cold and hot air outside.
-When there is an insufficient seal around a window or door, foam tape is great for sealing the gaps and offering a solid, long-term, cost-effective solution to replacement.
+When there is an insufficient seal around a window or door, foam tape is great for closing the gaps and offering a solid, long-term, cost-effective solution to replacement.
 Dummies.com provides an excellent video below for the application of weatherstripping.

-Foam tapes are also used as a gasketing tapes.
+Foam tapes are also used as gasketing tapes.
 Adhesive-coated foam tapes are compressible sealants that close up an area between two matched sheets of glass, machine parts or around pipe joints to prevent the escape of a gas, fluid, air, or sound.
-Some areas of use include electrical enclosures, shed doors, and garage doors.
+Some application areas include electrical enclosures, shed doors, and garage doors.
 Foam tapes are an excellent alternative to rubber foams or sealants/caulk.